Classification of E_0--Semigroups by Product Systems: Von Neumann case: Topological classification

 \bthm \begin{enumerate} \item Let $\cB$ denote a \nbd{W^*}algebra.
 Then there is a one-to-one correspondence between equivalence classes (up to stable unitary cocycle inner conjugacy by a strongly continuous cocylce) of normal strongly continuous \nbd{E_0}semigroups acting on the algebras of operators on strongly full \nbd{W^*}modules over $\cB$ and continuous isomorphism classes of strongly full strongly continuous product systems of \nbd{W^*}correspondences over $\cB$.

-\item There is a one-to-one correspondence between equivalence classes (up to stable unitary cocycle conjugacy by a strongly continuous cocycle) of normal strongly continuous \nbd{E_0}semigroups acting the algebras of operators on strongly full \nbd{W^*}modules and continuous Morita equivalence classes of strongly full product systems of \nbd{W^*}correspondences.
+\item There is a one-to-one correspondence between equivalence classes (up to stable unitary cocycle conjugacy by a strongly continuous cocycle) of normal strongly continuous \nbd{E_0}semigroups acting the algebras of operators on strongly full \nbd{W^*}modules and strongly continuous Morita equivalence classes of strongly full product systems of \nbd{W^*}cor\-re\-spond\-ences.

 \end{enumerate} \ethm